MUGHEESULHASSAN/django_notes_app/README.md

-# hello Simple Notes App for TWS Community
+# hello hi Simple Notes App for TWS Community
 This is a simple notes app built with React and Django.

 ## Requirements